cmstas/MT2Analysis/FshortLooper/README.md

 Then edit do.sh to point to the 2016/17/18 data and MC babies you wish to run on.

-In either case, output root files containing various Fshort histograms will be placed in output_unmerged/<TAG>.
+Root files containing various Fshort histograms will be placed in output_unmerged/<TAG>.

 Then do
 ``` bash